How to Analyze Multifamily Investment Opportunities in 2024

 Structuring a Competitive Offer for a Multifamily Deal

-Property sellers usually have multiple interested buyers, so consider the following tips to ensure getting the deal without overpaying:
+Consider the following tips to ensure getting the deal without overpaying:

-2. Pay attention to the price and terms.
+2. Pay attention to the price and terms

-3. Move quickly.
+3. Move quickly

 In a competitive market, the strength of your offer depends heavily on your track record and credibility as a buyer.